dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/complex-data-model.md

 Run the app to cause the `DbInitializer.Initialize` method to run and populate the new database.

 Open the database in SSOX as you did earlier, and expand the **Tables** node to see that all of the tables have been created.
-(If you still have SSOX open from the earlier time, click the Refresh button.)
+(If you still have SSOX open from the earlier time, click the **Refresh** button.)

 ![Tables in SSOX](complex-data-model/_static/ssox-tables.png)

-Run the application to trigger the initializer code that seeds the database.
+Run the app to trigger the initializer code that seeds the database.

 Right-click the **CourseAssignment** table and select **View Data** to verify that it has data in it.